 - What You

-If lawmakers do not agree on raising or suspending the debt limit before the extraordinary measures are exhausted, there could be severe consequences for both the federal government and the economy.
-With spending limited to incoming revenues, the federal government could be forced to delay payments to employees, contracts could be violated, and payments to beneficiaries of government programs (including Social Security and Medicare) could be delayed or reduced.
+When lawmakers do not agree on raising or suspending the debt limit before the extraordinary measures are exhausted, there can be severe consequences for both the federal government and the economy.
+With spending limited to incoming revenues, the federal government can be forced to delay payments to employees, contracts can be violated, and payments to beneficiaries of government programs (including Social Security and Medicare) can be delayed or reduced.
 Although the Treasury Department would probably continue making timely principal and interest payments on the public debt, worries about the government’s creditworthiness would likely cause interest rates to rise and increase the government’s cost of borrowing.

 A default of that nature would have serious economic consequences.
 A study by Macroeconomic Advisers and funded by PGPF analyzed the economic effects of fiscal brinksmanship during the “fiscal cliff” episode that was resolved on January 2, 2013.
 The study found that if the debt limit had caused even a brief restriction on borrowing at that time, the economy could have been pushed back into recession.
 A disruption in borrowing lasting two months could have led to a prolonged economic downturn and eliminated approximately 3 million jobs.

 No — raising the debt limit does not authorize new spending.
 Rather, raising the debt limit simply enables the Treasury Department to fund commitments that the government has already incurred under previous decisions by elected officials.
 To control actual spending, lawmakers must change the laws that provide funding in the first place.

 The debt limit has been raised frequently in the past — 89 times since the beginning of 1959.

 The debt limit has been raised by many Presidents and Congresses—controlled by both Democrats and Republicans.